anna-kozh/blog/_posts/2025-10-20-Admin-console.md

 <p>What helped to convince them:</p>
 <ul><li>Showed them data proving higher engagement </li>
-<li>Shared all the support tickets that cost us resources </li>
+<li>Highlighted support costs from image-related tickets </li>
-<li>Suggested to test the idea with an easy first iteration: show 5 image options from Unsplash based on the post title. </li>
+<li>Proposed an easy MVP: 5 Unsplash image options based on the post title</li>
-<li>Reframed it as a market differentiator for the business </li></ul>
+<li>Reframed it as a market differentiator, not a design tweak </li></ul>

-<p>That mix of clear data, small build effort, and real business value convinced them to go ahead with it.</p>
+<p>That mix of clear data, small build effort and real business value convinced them to go ahead with it.</p>

  {% include lightbox.html
           id="unsplash1"